keeratS/WECEtechmusiclights/README.md

 *Precipitation*
 Visualizes the probabilities of rain and snow by filling a proportional number of lights.

+*Moon Phase*
+Represents the moon phase using a gradient purple color to show the percent of the moon that will be illuminated.
+At least one LED will be on regardless of phase.

 #### Music Lights

 *Pitch Reaction*